top of page

 The Impact of NeuWave Ablation on Practice Efficiency, Technical Endpoints & Practice Building

 Dr. Josh Kuban underscores the importance of precision and accuracy in the procedure, emphasizing the necessity of achieving A0 ablation in every case.
-He highlights that the learning curve for mastering this technique is relatively short, noting the user-friendliness of systems such as NeuWave.
+He highlights that the learning curve for mastering this technique is relatively short, noting the user-friendliness of the NeuWave microwave ablation system.
 Dr. Kuban also advocates for careful and deliberate margin monitoring, a practice facilitated by ablation confirmation that allows real-time, intra-procedural observation of treatment effects and ensures the removal of the entire tumor during the initial procedure.
 This approach helps significantly lower recurrence rates, thereby building confidence in ablation procedures.
 Additionally, the 3D visualization offered by this technique serves as a powerful tool for practice building, effectively communicating case success to referring providers.

 [Dr. Christopher Beck]: